PitonCMS/Engine/templates/help/designer/settings.md

  ]
 }
 ```
+You can also define Block Element settings for target data points per element on a page.

 ## Setting Definitions
 Settings allow for very specific input types.
 The basic setting object has these properties at a minimum: